jaketrent/jaketrent-blog/content/post/select-directory-in-electron.md

 This method, however, won't work whenever non-standard HTML attributes are removed from the rendered DOM.
 For instance, this will be stripped if you're using React for your view.

-## 2. More Complex by Reliable From Main Process
+## 2. More Complex and Reliable From Main Process

 For something that will work more reliably but with lots more to do, try this: